The Institute of Internal Auditors presents

 The Office of the Privacy Commissioner of Canada (OPC) has produced posters and web graphics, which you can download and use to promote Data Privacy Day in your organization.

-In honour of Data Privacy Day 2016, Commissioner Denham did a video to give her top privacy tips.
-Check out the video here.
+In honour of Data Privacy Day 2016, former Commissioner Denham gave her top privacy tips in a video here.

 BC AWARE Campaign